-I found the fabric of the seat very nice, it reminded me of what I would find in a high-end luxury car, plush and comfortable.
-The stitching in the fabric is well done and the seat is amply padded.
-My daughter Kate also found the seat comfortable.
+One of our models found the seat comfortable.
 She had her tailbone removed due to a medical condition so finding a comfortable spot to sit is often a challenge for her.
 I knew this booster was a winner for her when I would find her sitting in the booster while watching TV in the living room rather than sitting on our couch.
 I dare say it would be a good contender for a long distance road trip!

 It was a little hard to remove the plastic backing my first time, but after then I was fairly confident in knowing what I was doing so I was less intimidated by disassembling the seat as time went on.

 Here you can see how thick and plush the seats padding really is!
 No wonder my children find it so comfortable.

 The manual goes into detailed instructions for disassembly and reassembly of the seat.
 The first time I had reassembled it took me a moment to get everything lined up to reattach.
 In the photos below you can see pieces of the seat back and where they needed to line up with the seat body for proper reassembly.